s-hfarooq/ALMA/README.md

 The UID's are 8 hex values in the format `AAABBCCC` where `AAA` corresponds with device type<sup>*</sup>, `BB` corresponds with physical location, and `CCC` corresponds with a unique identifier.
 If the device type is `FFF`, the device type is not important for the command received and all devices matching other parts of the UID should process the command.
 If the physical location is `FF`, the location is not important for command and all devices matching other parts of the UID should process the command.If the unique identifier is `FFF`, then the unique identifier not important for the command and all devices matching other parts of the UID should process the command.

 The JSON strings are parsed using the [jsmn](https://github.com/zserge/jsmn) library.

+Even if certain values aren't being used (ie. the `data` field), they still must be present.
+The order also must be identical to that above (so for instance, putting `senderUID` after `recieverUID` would not be valid).

 <sup>*</sup>Note that the device type cannot start with the value `0`.